Embrace-Change-Consulting/managerdash-docs/docs/6_pr_review.md

 1. **Be Timely**: Add notes within days of merge
 2. **Be Specific**: Reference concrete issues or wins
-3. **Be Balanced**: Note good and bad
+3. **Be Balanced**: Note good the good work you want to highlight, as well as any opportunities for growth
 4. **Be Professional**: Focus on work, not person
 5. **Be Future-Focused**: Help your future self remember

-### Fetching Strategy

-1. **Regular Intervals**: Weekly or bi-weekly
-2. **Before 1-on-1s**: Always fetch before meetings
-3. **Shorter Ranges**: More accurate for recent work
-4. **Longer Ranges**: Good for trend analysis
-5. **Performance Reviews**: Fetch full review period

-### Integration with Other Features

-**With Goals**:
-- Create goals to improve PR quality
-- Track goal progress through PR ratings
-- Reference specific PRs in goal milestones

-**With Skills**:
-- PR ratings support code quality competency
-- Use PR notes in skills assessment notes
-- Link PR patterns to skill development

-**With Feedback**:
-- Convert PR observations into feedback
-- Reference PRs when giving feedback
-- Use PR quality in feedback discussions

 ## Reporting

 PR data appears in reports:

 ### Individual Reports
-- Total PRs in period
+- Total rated PRs in period
-- Rating breakdown (Below/Meeting/Exceeding)
+- Rating breakdown (Not meeting/Meeting/Exceeding)
 - Individual PR details
 - Notes included
 - Metrics summary